jhonatasrm/bScript/README.md

 # bScript [<img align="right" src="https://addons.cdn.mozilla.net/static/img/addons-buttons/AMO-button_2.png">](https://addons.mozilla.org/en-US/firefox/addon/bScript/)

 This Add-on works by blocking the operation of JavaScript in your browser, you can also block elements of the page.
-The recommended is not to enable JavaScript for all pages.
+The recommendation is not to enable JavaScript for all pages.
 This Add-on launches the tab with JavaScript enabled, because some pages may not load correctly.
 The recommended is to disable JavaScript as soon as possible on the page by clicking the Add-on icon, the preference will be saved for the next visit.

 ![bScript Screenshot](bScript.gif)